andrebassi/runner-codes/docs/docusaurus/docs/languages/java.md

 ## Overview

 Java is a widely-used enterprise programming language.
-LLM-Firecracker provides OpenJDK 17 for executing Java code with automatic compilation.
+Runner Codes provides OpenJDK 17 for executing Java code with automatic compilation.

 ## Specifications